Soft and buttery Lemon Shortbread cookies are a perfect treat! Packed with lots of lemon flavor in a simple biscuit.

 Try to not make the cookies too thick, because trying to get them cooked through without over cooking the outside is a little tricky.

-If you do want them thicker, I recommend cooking them in one large piece in a baking dish.
+If you do want them thicker, I recommend cooking them in one large piece in a baking dish or square pan.
 Use the same ingredients but instead of rolling into a log, follow the instructions for my Coffee Shortbread Recipe at step 5.

 Soft or Crisp Cookies